minecraftforum/rules-archive/rules/irc/rules.markdown

 If you wish to connect through your browser, click [here](http://www.minecraftforum.net/irc/web-client/).
 If you have your own IRC client, connect to irc.esper.net and join channel #minecraftforums.

-To connect to another channel type /join #channel-name (eg: /join #minecraftforums)
+To connect to another channel type /join #channel-name (e.g.: /join #minecraftforums)

 Please note that the #minecraftforums channel is for minecraftforum.net support only.
 If you need Minecraft support, please join #minecrafthelp.